Tiered Pricing Model: Great to Maximize SaaS Revenue

 Unlock the secrets to successful tiered pricing.
 Dive into the best practices and expert tips you need to ensure your plans and packages are flawless.

-Use simple names for your plans
+💡 Use simple names for your plans

 Captivate your target audience with a straightforward approach - give your plans a catchy name.
 Look no further than Loom for inspiration, as they use "starter," "business," and "enterprise" to clearly define their plans.
 Not only that, but they also include attention-grabbing subheaders that showcase the standout features of each plan.

-loom tiered pricing model
+tiered pricing models

-Stick to 3-4 tiers
+💡 Stick to 3-4 tiers

 Simplify your service offerings by finding the perfect balance.
 Most companies find that three or four tiers of service work best.
 Stick to the classic "small," "medium," and "large" pricing model, or consider adding a free or premium plan.